puppetlabs/puppet-docs/source/pe/3.0/cloudprovisioner_aws.markdown

 - The date the instance was created
 - The DNS host name of the instance
 - The ID of the instance
-- The state of the instance, for example, running or terminated
+- The state of the instance, for example: running or terminated

 **If you have no instances running, nothing will be returned.**